 Where previously all instances were periodically logging to S3 with the SSH Instance logs regularly reviewed, Datto RMM is now moving to a centralized log aggregation system called Loggly.
 This system ensures that all system and application logs can be monitored and reviewed in real time, providing instant alerting of issues or unauthorized access attempts to a system.
 This centralization not only provides increased security, but also visibility of potential application issues before they become a problem.

-A brief outline of AWS Security and Compliance information is provided below.
+As follows is a brief outline of AWS Security and Compliance information.
 For a full overview, please visit https://aws.amazon.com/security/.

 AWS data centers are housed in nondescript facilities.
 Physical access is strictly controlled both at the perimeter and at building ingress points by professional security staff utilizing video surveillance, intrusion detection systems, and other electronic means.
 Authorized staff must pass two-factor authentication a minimum of two times to access data center floors.